ColourfulRhythm/Subx-real/DEPLOYMENT.md

 **Deployment completed successfully! 🎉**

-Both frontend applications are now live and accessible via the provided URLs.
+Both applications are now live and accessible via the provided URLs.
+The deployment is now clean and consolidated to a single Firebase project.